 All profits from the Crown Estate’s work (be it renting of land or property, sales of goods etc) go to H.M.
 Treasury (i.e. the Government), and the Palace receives its money directly from the Chancellor.
 This payment is 15% of the amount the Crown Estate already pays in to the Treasury, and so in this sense, the public do not fund the Royal Family through their taxes.

 The Queen pays tax on the income from her Sovereign Support Grant

 This arrangement also means that 85% of profits from the Crown Estate are gifted to the Treasury, and is disseminated into public spending departments such as the NHS, and welfare system; this year it was a whopping £304.1 million to be spent for the benefit of the British people.

 In addition to the taxes already paid by The Queen on the SSG, the Palace (Privy Purse) also pays tax on the income provided by the Duchy of Lancaster, which she is entitled to as Monarch.
 This is a tradition which goes back centuries and allowed the Royal Family funds without having to levy taxes, giving the Sovereign a personal income.

-While the Duchy does not pay tax, the income receivable by the Privy Purse is taxable, after the deduction of official expenditure – thus The Queen is still paying into the Treasury, and not taking a taxpayer’s penny out of it.
+While the Duchy does not pay tax, the income receivable by the Privy Purse is taxable, after the deduction of official expenditure – thus The Queen is still paying into the Treasury.
 Her Majesty has voluntarily paid tax on this income since 1993.

 The estate took bumper profits of £304.1 million in 2015/16, meaning the next SSG should be around £45.6 million, if there were not to be an increase for repairs.